 • Land • Roads • Major Rivers (at least 3)

-• Water (3 different kinds) Our school neighbourhood • Lakes (at least 5)
+• Water (3 different kinds) Our school neighbourhood • Lakes (at least 3)

 • Farms Mountains • Ocean

 Cities/ Towns

-- 2. There are over 85,000 people living in the City of Nanaimo.
-Every one of these people needs safe drinking water provided by their water service area on a daily basis. - Using the map, identify at least 3 possible sources of drinking water these people could use. - 3.
-Look in the legend for the dam facility symbol.
-Find the dams and the large lakes they are connected to.
-These lakes help supply our drinking water. - What do you think are some advantages and disadvantages of using these lakes for our drinking water supply? - 4.
-Look in the legend for the red watershed boundary line.
+- 2. There are about 12,500 people living in the City of Parksville plus about 5,000 in Nanoose.
+Every one of these people needs safe drinking water provided by their water service area on a daily basis. - Using the map, identify at least 3 possible sources of drinking water these people could use.

+3. Look in the legend for the dam facility symbol.
+Find the dam and the large lake it is connected to.
+This lake helps supply our drinking water.

+• What do you think are some advantages and disadvantages of using these lakes for our drinking water supply?

+4. Look in the legend for the red watershed boundary line.
 Trace the boundaries of the watershed areas surrounding our drinking water supply.
-These huge areas of land are owned by forestry companies, and managed in cooperation with the City to keep our drinking water safe. - Why does our drinking water need protection? - 5.
-Trace the watershed boundary lines again.
-Most of these lines run along the tops of mountains. - When it rains in a watershed, where do you predict all of the rainwater ends up? - Can you find any evidence that shows how rainwater moves through a watershed to end up where you predicted? - 6.
+These huge areas of land are owned by forestry companies, and managed in cooperation with the City to keep our drinking water safe.

+• Why does our drinking water need protection?

+5. Trace the watershed boundary lines again.
+Most of these lines run along the tops of mountains.

+- When it rains in a watershed, where do you predict all of the rainwater ends up? - Can you find any evidence that shows how rainwater moves through a watershed to end up where you predicted? - 6.
 As a group, decide how to explain what a watershed is to someone who doesn't know.

-Teacher Page